Outdoor plants

 Oleander

 We start our list with one of the most well-known frost resistant outdoor shrubs for gardens and patios, oleander (Nerium oleander).
-It is also sometimes called nerium and presents in a wide range of color.
+It is also sometimes called nerium and presents in a wide range of colors.

 Oleander is one of the best choices if you're looking for a hardy plant that doesn't require a lot of care.
 Just keep in mind that if eaten or used as firewood, its smoke can be toxic to pets and children.
 Otherwise, it is widely used for its brightly colored flowers that bring life to any garden, although its blooms only last until around September.
+Additionally, oleanders are drought-tolerant and can thrive in poor soil conditions, making them ideal for those who may not have a green thumb.

 Winter Outdoor Plants for Pots - Oleander